paulasielawa/NumberGuessingGame/README.md

 The user shall be informed whether the guess is greater than or less than the unknown number

-Then a new reading must be made.
+Then a new reading  will be made.
 This should continue until the player has guessed correctly.
-This must then be notified together with the number of guesses that were made
+This will then be notified together with the number of guesses that were made.